sbegaudeau/sbegaudeau.github.com/_posts/2017-11-25-chrome-devtools-part1.markdown

 ## Styles

-On the right, in the tab `Styles` the Devtools will display the CSS properties of the selected element.
+On the right, in the tab `Styles`, the Devtools will display the CSS properties of the selected element.
 This `Styles` tab will show all the CSS selectors that are used to compute the style of the element.
-At the bottom of the `Styles` tab, the `Box model` is visible, it shows the size of the element, its padding, border and margin.
+At the bottom of the `Styles` tab, the `Box model` is visible, it shows the size of the element, its padding, border, and margin.

 <video src="{{ site.baseurl }}/img/posts/2017/11/25/chrome-devtools-part1/box-model.mp4" style="width: 100%;" loop muted autoplay controls playsinline></video>

-To edit the properties of the `Box model`, double click on it and enter a new value for the margin, border or even padding of the element.
-The color used in this illustration of the Box model are also reused on the selected element.
+To edit the properties of the `Box model`, double-click on it and enter a new value for the margin, border or even padding of the element.
+The colors used in this illustration of the Box model are also reused on the selected element.

 ### State & classes